diegugawa/miniconda-jupyter/README.md

 The script `docker_jupyterhub.sh` does the following:

 1. Creates an Ubuntu "bionic" docker container, using random ports that later are provided to you once the script has finished running.
+It uses the file "requirements.txt" to install the packages during the miniconda installation for jupyterhub or jupyterlab.
     ```bash
     bash docker_jupyterhub.sh
     ```